arialdomartini/agile-to-fluff/README.md

 agile-to-fluff
 ==============

-Got enough of hype about Agile?
+Are you fed up with people using Agile as a buzzword?
 Replace any reference to *Agile* with *Fluff*.

 *agile-to-fluff* is a Chrome extension that replaces every occurrence of words related to *Agile*  with *fluff*.